 Tenant shall, at its sole cost and expense, construct the Tenant's Improvements in accordance with the plans and specifications hereinafter provided.

-Tenant will prepare, or cause to be prepared, preliminary plans (the "Preliminary Plans") for the Tenant's Improvements and shall deliver two (2) copies of same to Landlord within twenty (20) days after the full execution of the Lease.
+Tenant will prepare, or cause to be prepared, preliminary plans (the "Preliminary Plans") for the Tenant's Improvements and shall deliver two (2) copies of same to Landlord within twenty (20) days after Landlord’s commencement of construction of Landlord’s Work.
 The Preliminary Plans shall show all existing and planned walls, plumbing, electrical improvements (including wall outlets), telephone outlets, restrooms and doors.
 The scale of the Preliminary Plans shall not be less than 1/8" = 1'0", and must be drawn on sheets having a minimum size of 18" x 24".
 All planned structural changes shall be clearly shown and noted on the Preliminary Plans.
 The Preliminary Plans shall also describe all proposed floor finishes, fixtures, equipment, hoods, vents, appliances, desks, tables, seating arrangements and all other improvements required by Tenant's planned use of the Premises.
 If Tenant plans to make any change in the existing ceiling or roof of the Premises, Tenant shall submit, as a part of the Preliminary Plans, ceiling, ceiling electrical and/or roof plans clearly showing all proposed changes (including, without limitation, equipment, methods of attachment, roof penetrations and structures, and all weights and sizes associated with each change).
 No contractor shall perform any work upon or affecting the roof without first being approved of in writing by Landlord, and all work to or affecting the roof shall be performed so that no warranty pertaining to the roof is voided or impaired thereby.
 The Preliminary Plans shall be subject to approval by Landlord in accordance with the approval procedure for the Final Plans as described in Paragraph 4 below.
 Two (2) copies of said approved Preliminary Plans shall thereafter be initialed by each party hereto and incorporated herein by this reference.

 Within thirty (30) days following the date Landlord approves of the Preliminary Plans, Tenant will prepare or cause to be prepared for the Tenant's Improvements final plans and specifications and working drawings (hereinafter referred to as the "Final Plans") based on the approved Preliminary Plans, and Tenant shall deliver same to Landlord within such thirty (30) day period.
 Landlord shall either accept said Final Plans or totally or partially reject them within ten (10) days from the date they are delivered to Landlord.
 If Landlord rejects the Final Plans in whole or in part and if the Final Plans cannot be modified to be satisfactory to Landlord within thirty (30) days thereafter, this Lease shall, at the option of Landlord, terminate and neither party shall be liable to the other provided that Landlord shall return to Tenant its Security Deposit and prepaid rent and each party shall otherwise bear its own costs to the date of termination.